oracle-samples/weblogic-examples/samples/spring-framework-petclinic-12.2.1.4/README.md

 You must start an application before it can process client requests.

 #### WebLogic Maven plug-in
 WebLogic Server provides support for Maven through the provisioning of plug-ins that enable you to perform various operations on WebLogic Server from within a Maven environment.
-For more information, see [WebLogic Maven Plugin](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/depgd/maven_deployer.html).
+For more information, see [Using the WebLogic Maven Plug-In for Deployment](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/depgd/maven_deployer.html).

 ```bash
 ./mvnw com.oracle.weblogic:weblogic-maven-plugin:deploy -Dsource=target/petclinic.war -Duser=<WebLogic Admin User> -Dpassword=<WebLogic Password>